SchenLikun/PINN-for-Microgrid-and-Power-Distribution-Systems/README.md

 # Introduction
 #### This project aims for solving the ODEs in mircrogird, especially for forward (simulation) and inverse (parameters estimation) calculation of synchronous- and inverter-based DERs.
+Futhermore, it can be used in microgrid equivalent modeling.

-#### If you wanna get access to the full data, please contact dongxz@whu.edu.cn , only sample data files are given here for replicating our paper.
+#### If you request collaboration or tech. support, please contact dongxz@whu.edu.cn.

 # Env.
 Info.
 #### 1. Our test env: Python Version 3.11 backends PyTorch 2.0.1 + CU117 on NVIDIA A30 × 8